Brisket – 8/31/2025

 Seasoning: Salt, pepper, possibly others, and bbq sauce

-Description: Fall off the bone tender, but not overcooked and still had a good bite to it.
-Not a ton of seasoning coming through and a light amount of smoke to them, most of the flavor seems to be coming from the sauce.
-Cooked really well, but needs more smoke and seasoning to them.
+Description: Fall off the bone tender, but not overcooked, and still had a good bite to it.
+Not a ton of seasoning coming through, and a light amount of smoke to them; most of the flavor seems to be coming from the sauce.
+Cooked really well, but needs more smoke and seasoning, too.
 Would get the again though, with 1/4 lb being enough with 3 ribs

 Pulled Pork